javedsidq/download-files-from-s3-bucket/README.md

 You need to put modifiy the information of the config.json file.
 Put your AWS secret and access keys in the config.json file and keep all the files in the same folder.

-If facing any issues can let me know.
+If facing any issues, you can let me know.